pdfcpu/pdfcpu/getting_started/config_dir.md

 config: /Users/horstrutter/Library/Application Support/pdfcpu/config.yml
 ```

 or you can do the following which will print out both the config file path and its content.
-This file holds carefully selected default values for various aspects of pdfcpu's operation:
+This file holds carefully selected default values for various aspects of pdfcpu's operations:

 ```
 Go-> pdfcpu config